Last Updated: 20 April 2025

 Composed in the style of a memoir, she shares her experiences through words and photos.
 This window into her emotions reveals the dark side of love as it narrates the journey through relationships, friendships, it's-complicated-ships, and self-identity.
 But really, it's a story about finding beauty in pain through growth.

-I wanted to read Escapism since I first came across it as I was fascinated by the concept and intrigued to see the relationship between the poems and the photography.
-In my mind, I was envisioning this book almost as a work of art, effortlessly combining multiple different media in order to tell a very personal, emotive story.
+I wanted to read Escapism since I first came across it, as I was fascinated by the concept and intrigued to see the relationship between the poems and the photography.
+In my mind, I was envisioning this book almost as a work of art, effortlessly combining multiple different media to tell a very personal, emotive story.

 And while my initial impressions were correct, to a degree at least, I just didn't interact with the book in the way that I hoped I would.
 I felt disconnected and a little lost; many of the poems were vague and open to interpretation, meaning that a lot of the narrative got broken and distorted on the journey through the book.